Saqsy/cs-uob-overview-of-architecture.github.io/software.md

 ## LogiExam

-Logisim is a widely-beloved free cross-platform application for designing and simulating digital circuits, which you will use for your weekly assignments throughout the first half of the unit as well as your first exam.
+Logisim is a widely-beloved free cross-platform application for designing and simulating digital circuits, which you will use for your weekly assignments throughout the first half of the unit.
 This unit will mostly use a trivial fork of Logisim called LogiExam.
-The only difference between Logisim and LogiExam is that in LogiExam the Project -> Analyse Circuit menu option is disabled, since this gives various options like automatically building a circuit from a truth table that would be too powerful in a test setting.
-As such, we will consider use of the unmodified version of Logisim in a test setting to be academic malpractice (i.e. cheating).
+Despite the name, it will not actually be used for exams - we're transitioning from computer-based exams to paper-based exams this year, but the name has stuck.

 On lab computers, LogiExam is installed by default and should be accessible from the menu.
 You can also install LogiExam on your own machine.
 It's available [here](../exam_files/LogiExam.jar) - the same .jar file works on Windows, Mac and Linux.
 You will first need to make sure you have a current version of the JDK installed from [here](https://www.oracle.com/uk/java/technologies/downloads/#jdk21-windows).
 Then place LogiExam.jar in the working directory from which you start your terminal and where you intend to keep your work.
 You can then run it from the terminal as follows: